nataraj2/GPU_CUDA/README.md

 }
 ```
 where ```test_function``` is a function which performs computation on ```vel``` and ```pressure```.
 The GPU implementation of
-this nested for-loop in the code will look like below
+this nested for-loop will look as below
 ```
 ParallelFor(nx, ny, nz,
 	[=] DEVICE (int i, int j, int k)noexcept